 The Airnimal is designed in the UK, but the frame is made somewhere cheaper, so this attractive, low-volume performance folding bike is less expensive than you might think.
 Like the Bike Friday range, the Airnimal can be quick-folded for the train, or dismantled for long-distance hard-case transport.
 Airnimal’s special selling points are suspension on some models, and larger (507mm or 520mm) wheels.
 These are sometimes described as 20-inch, but are actually 24-inch.
 Tyres are a bit rare in these sizes, but the extra diameter will give a slight performance edge and a bigger bike feel without undue compromise on folding.

 A high performance 20-inch (406mm) wheel folding bike from Oregon, USA that has competed and toured all over the world.
 Most models are made to measure, and the best known is the touring/commuting New World Tourist.
 Over the years Bike Friday has produced a bewildering range, from out-and-out sportsters, through off-road bikes, machines designed primarily for easy transport by air, and even tandems and recumbents.
-Perhaps wisely, the company has now retracted to its core range: New World Tourist, off-road Pocket Llama, sporty Pocket Rocket, Select Tikit, Family Tandem and Select Silk.
+Perhaps wisely, the company has now retracted to its core range.
 The 16-inch Tikit is an interesting machine, taking the company into Brompton-style commuter territory.
 It’s a lovely bike to ride, but less practical than the Brompton in terms of folding and luggage carrying and has faded away in the UK, but is still in production.

 We have a number of road-tests of Bike Friday models and one technical article.

-When Joshua Hon broke away from his father’s company Dahon in 2011, to set up a younger, slicker company, we expected all sorts of exciting things, but the reality has been a very similar range, with the only real difference being in the younger, slicker marketing.
+When Joshua Hon broke away from his father’s company Dahon in 2011, to set up a younger, slicker outfit, we expected all sorts of exciting things, but the reality has been a very similar range, with the only real difference being in the, er, younger, slicker marketing.
 At least the range is simpler and easier to understand, with just five frame styles and 22 variants in all, from the 20-inch Verge to the 26-inch Joe.
-Prices were all over the place while former Dahon dealers were selling off their very similar stock, and in early 2014, there remains a great deal of confusion, with 2012, 2013 and 2014 models being sold side-by-side.
-This has not been helped by Tern’s decision to sell the bikes through Evans in the UK, whereas Hon Senior has landed with Raleigh, but Dahon is now with Evans, and Tern is distributed by Moore Large, hopefully to a wider range of local shops.
+Prices were all over the place while former Dahon dealers were selling off their very similar stock, and in early 2014, there was a great deal of confusion, with 2012, 2013 and 2014 models being sold side-by-side.
+This was not helped by Tern’s decision to sell the bikes through Evans in the UK, whereas Hon Senior had landed with Raleigh, but Dahon is now with Evans, and Tern is distributed by Moore Large, hopefully to a wider range of local shops.

 Designed in America, but built in Taiwan, and more recently China and Macau, Dahon produces a range of neat folders, from economical 16-inch (305mm, rather than the bigger 349mm tyre) models to full-size MTBs and 700c road bikes.

 In early 2010, a confident Dahon claimed to be the biggest folding bike manufacturer in the world, and it certainly offered the widest range.
-Within a year, the empire had split apart, with young Joshua Hon leaving to set up Tern, taking the youngest and most able designers and marketeers with him, while his father David stayed at the helm of Dahon.
+But within a year, the empire had split apart, with young Joshua Hon leaving to set up Tern, taking the youngest and most able designers and marketeers with him, while his father David stayed at the helm of Dahon.
 For while it looked as though Dahon wouldn’t survive, but David is made of tough stuff, and he’s been in the business a long time.
-In 2014, the company seems to have rediscovered its impetus, with deals going on all over the place.
-The crucial one in the UK is a distribution deal with Raleigh, giving Dahon access to Raleigh’s huge dealer network, but it seems Dr Hon couldn’t resist the ‘pile ’em high, sell ’em cheap’ ethos at Evans Cycles, and this is now the primary outlet for Daghon in the UK.
+Dahon signed a UK distribution deal with Raleigh in 2011, giving Dahon access to Raleigh’s huge dealer network, but it seems Dr Hon couldn’t resist the ‘pile ’em high, sell ’em cheap’ ethos at Evans Cycles, and this is now the primary outlet for Daghon in the UK.